 If your ducks are free-ranging, odds are eggs can end up just about anywhere.
 It is not at all unusual to find eggs scattered about the coop and run – often getting trampled instead of ending up on your plate.

 While some duck breeds are really good sitters as well as layers, many breeds are not.
-Pekins, for example, are excellent layer, but lousy sitters.
+Pekins, for example, are excellent layers, but lousy sitters.

 Although duck hens do not become broody like chicken hens, they are less likely (on average) to naturally hatch their own offspring.
 If you want the best chance at hatching ducklings, an incubator will likely be necessary.